What is adaptive learning?

 Adaptive learning is a computer-based and/or online educational system that modifies the presentation of material in response to student performance.
 Best-of-breed systems capture fine-grained data and use learning analytics to enable human tailoring of responses.
 The associated learning management systems (LMS) provide comprehensive administration, documentation, tracking and reporting progress, and user management.

-Learn about the history of adaptive learning platforms
+The history of adaptive learning platforms

 Adaptive learning has been with us for a while, with its history of adaptive learning rooted in cognitive psychology, beginning with the work of behaviorist B.F.
 Skinner in the 1950s, and continuing through the artificial intelligence movement of the 1970s.
 Now, technologies once confined to research laboratories are being adopted by progressive industries, including online services that drive consumer sites like Amazon and Netflix to anticipate preferences, and forward-thinking organizations.
 As a proven learning modality, it’s being used in many different environments to teach and train more effectively.